bxparks/rpn83p/docs/DEVELOPER.md

    returned *all* prime factors of a number `N` .
 It could be more efficient by restarting the loop at the previous prime factor.
 However, this new function would need support for vectors or arrays so that it can return multiple numbers as the result.
-Vectors or arrays are not currently (v0.9.0) supported.
+Vectors or arrays are not supported.
 1. The [Prime Number Theorem](https://en.wikipedia.org/wiki/Prime_number_theorem) tells us that the number of prime numbers less than `n` is roughly `n/ln(n)`.
 Since we